wmww/bfstack/engine/readme.md

 ## Property Tests
 If the `-p` flag is specified, instead of running the program once and exiting, property tests are run.
 Each test starts at an assertion, generates random values that match that assertion and runs the program to the next assertion or end of file.
 Each block of code is tested a number of times.

+## Optimizations
+Sequences of `+`, `-`, `<` and `>` are collapsed down such that the interpreter only has to add one value to each cell changed (even if a single cell is changed multiple times in the sequence).
+If a loop contains only those four operations, does not contain a net change to the pointer position and the initial cell is decremented by exactly 1, the loop is unrolled into a constant time operation.

+With the `-i` flag, you can see how many emulated Brainfuck operations were run (ie how many operations would have been run on a naive interpreter) and how many operations were actually run.
+Not all of the "real" operations have the same cost, but they are all constant time.
+The `-0` flag disables all optimizations.

+Optimizations can not be made across assertions if enabled.
+If assertions are not enabled, they do not effect optimization or runtime performance.